How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

 Exploring Notebook Functionality

-Upon opening a Jupyter Notebook, you have the flexibility to run Python code in cells or use markdown for documentation.
+Upon opening a Jupyter Notebook, you can run Python code in cells or use Markdown for documentation.
 This versatility makes the Jupyter Notebook ideal for combining code, visualizations, and detailed explanations in a single document.

 Experimenting With Python Code in Jupyter